cxx122/QuRA/README.md

-# Official PyTorch Implementation of "Nearest is Not Dearest: Towards Practical Defense against Quantization-conditioned Backdoor Attacks" (CVPR 2024)
+# QRAttack

 ## Overview

-This repository contains the official PyTorch implementation required to replicate the primary results presented in the paper "Nearest is Not Dearest: Towards Practical Defense against Quantization-conditioned Backdoor Attacks" for CVPR 2024.
+This repository contains the official PyTorch implementation required to replicate the primary results presented in the paper "".

 ## Setup Instructions